 Mr. Borum has also taught visiting studios at the Southern California Institute of Architecture and the University of Cincinnati.
-He has served on design juries and lectured at a number of institutions including SCI-Arc, the University of Virginia, MIT, Yale, Tulane, University of Minnesota, the University of Cincinnati, the University of Illinois Urbana-Champagne, University of Colorado, the University of Illinois Chicago as well as internationally in Italy, the Netherlands, Poland and Argentina.
+He has served on design juries and lectured at several institutions including SCI-Arc, the University of Virginia, MIT, Yale, Syracuse, Tulane, University of Minnesota, the University of Cincinnati, the University of Illinois Urbana-Champagne, University of Colorado, the University of Illinois Chicago as well as internationally in Italy, the Netherlands, Poland and Argentina.

 Mr. Borum is from Portsmouth, Virginia and received his architectural training from the University of Virginia.
 From 2010-2012 he served as Director of the Master of Architecture Program at Taubman College.